IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture04.md

 #### Key Idea

 Using probability theories to approximate the answer.
+To apply these theories, we need to know key features of the target distribution.

-- Quickly compute the mean and variance of depths in an area
+- Quickly compute the **mean** and **variance** of depths in an area

+  - How?
+See next chapter.

 - **Mean** (Average):